Arizona Nursing Board Investigations | Complaints Against a Nurse

 Arizona State Board of Nursing Investigation Notice

-When a nurse receives a Board of Nursing Investigation Notice it’s important for them to understand the process and how an attorney can help.
-When the Board of Nursing receives a complaint against a nurse, they will launch an investigation into the problem.
-This allows them to fully determine whether or not they need to discipline the practicing nurse.
+When a nurse receives a Board of Nursing Investigation Notice, it’s crucial for them to understand the process and how an attorney can help.
+When the Board of Nursing receives a complaint against a nurse, they will investigate the problem.
+It allows them to fully determine whether or not they need to discipline the practicing nurse.
 Depending on the results of the investigation, the Board can suspend, limit or revoke the nurse’s license or certificate.

 Formal Written Notice

-After receiving a complaint, the Board of Nursing will send a formal written notice to the nurse also known as an Arizona Nursing Board Investigation Notice.
-This notice lets him or her know their case is under investigation.
-The notice contains facts that have been gathered by the investigator as well as the rules or statutes that were possibly violated.
+After receiving a complaint, the Board of Nursing will send a formal written notice to the nurse, also known as an Arizona Nursing Board Investigation Notice.
+This notice lets them know their case is under investigation.
+The notice contains facts gathered by the investigator and the rules or statutes that the nurse possibly violated.
 The Board wants the nurse to explain why the Board shouldn’t take disciplinary action.
 After receiving their notice, the nurse should request a hearing within 30 days.

 State Board Complaint Appeal

-Once the Arizona Board of Nursing receives all the necessary documents and statements, as well as any evidence, the Board will review the case and vote on a decision.
-The Board of Nursing members may also choose to close the case or file formal charges.
-If they file formal charges (for instance, due to the denial of a nurse’s application for licensure), they will refer the investigation to an administrative hearing.
-This Arizona Nursing Board Appeals and hearing is then held in front of an administrative law judge at the Arizona Office of Administrative Hearings.
+Once the Arizona Board of Nursing receives all the necessary documents, statements, and evidence, the Board will review the case and vote on a decision.
+The Board of Nursing members may also close the case or file formal charges.
+They will refer the investigation to an administrative hearing if they file formal charges (for instance, due to the denial of a nurse’s application for licensure).
+They hold the Arizona Nursing Board Appeals and hearing in front of an administrative law judge at the Arizona Office of Administrative Hearings.

 Arizona Board of Nursing Disciplinary Actions

-- CASE DISMISSAL: The Aizona State Board of Nursing may dismiss a case if they determine there wasn’t a violation of the Arizona Nurse Practice Act.
+- CASE DISMISSAL: The Arizona State Board of Nursing may dismiss a case if they determine there wasn’t a violation of the Arizona Nurse Practice Act.

 - LETTER OF CONCERN: A letter from the Board expressing concern the nurse’s conduct wasn’t ideal.
-However, the conduct doesn’t necessarily violate the Nurse Practice Act.
+However, the behavior doesn’t necessarily violate the Nurse Practice Act.

-- REVOCATION: If the Board revokes a nurse’s license the nurse will be unable to practice for a minimum of five years.
-After the five year period has ended the nurse will need reapply for their license.
-Should the nurse reapply for their license they’ll need to demonstrate that the grounds for revocation (substance abuse, mental health problems, criminal convictions etc.) are no longer an issue.
+- REVOCATION: If the Board revokes a nurse’s license, the nurse will be unable to practice for a minimum of five years.
+After the five-year period ends, the nurse must reapply for their license.
+Should the nurse reapply for their license, they’ll need to demonstrate that the grounds for revocation (substance abuse, mental health problems, criminal convictions, etc.) are no longer an issue.

-- PROBATION: Arizona Nursing Board Probation is offered through a Consent Agreement.
-It requires the nurse to do certain things (drug testing, work supervision, counseling, continuing education).
-Or alternatively, the nurse must refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).
+- PROBATION: The Board offers the nurse an Arizona Nursing Board Probation through a Consent Agreement.
+The nurse must do certain things (drug testing, work supervision, counseling, continuing education).
+Alternatively, the nurse must refrain from doing things (unsupervised nursing like home health, working under the Nursing Licensure Compact, using alcohol, etc.).

 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline.
-There are no probationary requirements, but the Order will be listed on the website for a five year period.
+There are no probationary requirements, but they will list the Order on the website for five years.

-- CIVIL PENALTY: Similar to a Decree of Censure, but the nurse can be fined (up to $1000 per violation).
-The Civil Penalty is listed for a period of five years as well.
+- CIVIL PENALTY: Similar to a Decree of Censure, the nurse can be fined (up to $1000 per violation).
+The Civil Penalty is listed for five years as well.

 How Long Does an Investigation Last?